 - Cast: Arnold Schwarzenegger, Michael Rapaport, Tony Goldwyn, Michael Rooker

 |Domestic Box Office: $34,604,280||Overseas Box Office: $61,481,197|

 After two and a half years of being off screen from complications due to heart surgery in 1997 and his humiliating turn as the pun spewing Mr. Freeze in Batman & Robin (1997), Schwarzenegger mounted his comeback vehicle with the reviled, but successful End Of Days ($211.9M worldwide box office).
-He then landed a $25 million payday for The 6th Day, which accounted for almost 1/3 of the $82 million budget.
+He then landed a $25 million payday for this picture which accounted for almost 1/3 of the costs.
+The budget for The 6th Day was $82 million.
 Sony covered 60% of the expenses and Phoenix Pictures had 40% exposure.
 Sony handled global distribution.